 How do I read the materials on an eReader?

-I purchased a Daisy to ePub converter from Don Johnson in order to convert books to an ePub format so that I could have them on my eReader.
-This works great for books with no images.
+Bookshare books can be downloaded in an .epub format for use with eReaders.
 The page numbers tend to be a bit off, so if I’m reading a book for school and have to cite page numbers, I have an agreement with my teachers that I can cite the first sentence of the page rather than the page number, and if the teacher told the class to turn to a certain page, they would give me the first sentence so I could search for it.

 What titles can I find on Bookshare?